Discorre/SecondLab/README.md

 Example:
 ```
-Enter the dimensions of the chessboard (N M): 8 8
+Enter the dimensions of the chessboard (N M): 12 12
-Enter the sequence of movements: LURD
+Enter the sequence of movements: LLLUDRULLDEDU
-Output: (0,0)
+Output: (3, 5)
 ```

 # SumOfDigits